giuthas-publications/patkit/docs/Running.markdown

 ## Running the examples

-TODO 0.19: update this
+TODO 0.28: update this

 Get the [test data](Test_data.markdown).

-There are three small datasets included in the distribution.
+There are three small datasets included in the distribution until they move to an external repository.
+After that there will be functionality in PATKIT to download the datasets on request.

 You can run tests on them with the test script `pd_test.py`.
 Currently, the following work and produce a new spaghetti_plot.pdf and a transcript in `[method_name].log`.

 ``` shell
 patkit recorded_data/tongue_data_1_1